picoCTF/ctf-primer/README.md

 ## Overview

-This is a succint textbook on solving cybersecurity challenges presented by traditional "Jeopardy-style" Capture-The-Flag (CTF) competitions.
+This is a succinct textbook on solving cybersecurity challenges presented by traditional "Jeopardy-style" Capture-The-Flag (CTF) competitions.

 In the security CTF world, picoCTF is often cited as an excellent CTF for